 The Deputy Chief Operating Officer or nominee will maintain confidential records of meetings of all Student Disciplinary Panels.
-The Registry will provide support and guidance to Bloomsbury Institute staff in matters related to the Student Disciplinary Policy and Procedures.
+The Registry will provide ad hoc reports to the Academic Committee and provide support and guidance to Bloomsbury Institute staff in matters related to the Student Disciplinary Policy and Procedures.

-2.3 Investigating an allegation of misconduct
+B.3 Investigating an allegation of misconduct